 Soup of the Day (Cup) HK$30.00 (~S$5.00)

 Second difference: you can have your soup in a cup or in a bowl (higher price).
-I didn't ask the server the name of the soup (also, it wasn't mentioned when I was seated), and it appeared to be some kind of a vegetable soup with cabbage, carrot and a pleasant surprise, long-grain rice!
+I didn't ask the server the name of the soup (also, it wasn't mentioned when I was seated), and it appeared to be some kind of a vegetable soup with cabbage, carrot and long-grain rice, a pleasant surprise.
 Served warm, it was quite good with a clear tone of chicken broth (and the globules of chicken fat on the surface of the soup made it nicer).